 The agreement that took effect in 2018 raised terminal fees for some developing countries with strong economies, including China.
 However, the higher fees still don’t cover the full cost for the US Postal Service to deliver these parcels.

-This price discrepancy is partly offset by terminal fees the USPS charges.
+The terminal fees the USPS charges have partly offset this price discrepancy.
 A 2015 report by the inspector general of the US Postal Service compared these costs.
 The report showed that the post office made a net profit on international shipments.
 Inbound losses from international parcels were more than covered by outbound fees.
 However, the report found that, from 2010 to 2014, inbound losses grew while outbound profits shrank.
 This is the period when international eCommerce shipments began to flood the US.
 The new UPU agreement gives the US tools to keep the USPS in the black on international shipping.

 Cheap Chinese Shipping Fueled a Micro-ECommerce Boom